Caesarea National Park guide starts with basics (directions, map), and then tours Caesarea Maritima, amphitheater, port, and other POI. Let’s begin!

-Either they did not expect so many people, or they did, and the planning was inadequate.
-As you can see when the actors were climbing up, we could see only their legs.
+Either they did not expect so many people, or they did not plan adequately.
+As you can see, when the actors were climbing up, we could see only their legs.
 It is good to have shade, but the tent should be higher and much longer.

 I understood that the planning of the event was lacking (this is an annual event so they should have reasonable estimations of the number of people that are going to come) and thus we stopped watching the performers and went to take places in advance before the next show started.

-Calling it a market is a strong word, probably several stands is more appropriate.
+Calling it a “Roman market” is an overstatement, probably several stands is more appropriate.

 The King Arrives

 I understood that following them to the stage would be problematic (with some people and the low tent we won’t see anything).
 Thus we took the back path.